hasura/ndc-spec/specification/src/tutorial/mutations/procedures.md

 It then inserts or updates that article in the application state, depending on whether or not an article with that `id` already exists or not.

-Finally, it delegates to the `eval_field` function to evaluate each requested field in turn, and returns a single row and column (named `__value`) containing the result.
+Finally, it delegates to the `eval_nested_field` function to evaluate any nested fields, and returns the selected fields in the result:

-`affected_rows` contains `1` to indicate that one row of data was affected.

 ```rust,no_run,noplayground
 {{#include ../../../../ndc-reference/bin/reference/main.rs:execute_upsert_article}}